IN THIS SECTION

 Gregg Rosen ’86, president of NES Group, came from a middle-class family and worked while he earned his degree.
-He and his wife, Pam ’87, give back at Worcester State to help students fulfill their educational dreams, with the hope that they will pay it forward when they find success.
+He and his wife, Pam ’87, give back to Worcester State to help students fulfill their educational dreams, with the hope that they will pay it forward when they find success.
 “If it wasn’t for financial aid, I wouldn’t have been able to go to college,” he says.

 Lexi Singh ’85

-Earning her degree from the Dr. Lilian Goodman Nursing Department at Worcester State was transformational for Lexi Singh ’85.
+Earning her degree from the Dr. Lillian R. Goodman Nursing Department at Worcester State was transformational for Lexi Singh ’85.
 “Whatever I learned here, I still use today,” she says.
 The Dr. G.B. and Lexi Singh Nursing Simulation Center help students practice medical procedures so they will be prepared for real-life care.

 Margaret Farrey ’54, M.Ed. ’78

 Margaret Farrey ’54, M.Ed. ’78, a retired adult education teacher, enjoys meeting the students who receive the scholarship named for her late husband, Dr. Leonard F. Farrey ’54.
 “We’ve had some wonderful, wonderful candidates that we’ve become close to.
 He would have loved that.”

 Margaret “Peggy” Curran ’54

 Retired teacher Peggy Curran ’54 says she received a great education at Worcester State, and she wants to help today’s students do the same.
 “Their enthusiasm is as great as ours was, and that’s a good sign,” she says.